bnfour/mx-mods/readme.md

 ## Skin tweaks
 Mod file: `SkinTweaks.dll`

-This is a collection of improvements to in-game skins.
+This is a collection of improvements to some of the in-game skins.
 All features can be turned on and off separately.

 ### Available features